What is crystalline silica

 Controlling the risk of exposure

-Employers must control the risk associated with exposure to crystalline silica by applying the hierarchy of control in Part 4.1 of the Occupational Health and Safety Regulations 2017 (OHS Regulations).
+Employers must control the risks associated with exposure to crystalline silica by applying the hierarchy of control in Part 4.1 (Hazardous substances) of the OHS Regulations.

-An employer must, so far as is reasonably practicable, eliminate the risk associated with exposure to crystalline silica in their workplace (for example by using non silica-containing products).
+An employer must, so far as is reasonably practicable, eliminate the risks associated with exposure to crystalline silica dust in their workplace (for example by using non silica-containing products).

-If it is not reasonably practicable to eliminate a risk associated with crystalline silica, the employer must reduce the risk so far as is reasonably practicable by:
+If it is not reasonably practicable to eliminate a risks associated with crystalline silica, the employer must reduce the risk so far as is reasonably practicable by:

-- substitution (for example instead of using engineered stone, which can be up to 95% silica, use natural stone, which has a much lower silica content)
+- substitution (for example instead of using engineered stone, which can be up to 95% silica, use natural stone, which can have a much lower silica content)

 - engineering controls (see below) or

 - a combination of any of the above risk control measures